SIDN/ietf-epp-restful-json/src/draft-wullink-rpp-json.md

 # Examples

-This section lists examples for each of the existing EPP commands that are support by REPP.
+This section lists examples for each of the existing EPP commands that are support by RPP.

 ## Hello

-The Hello request message does not exist in the context of REPP.
+The Hello request message does not exist in the context of RPP.

 Example XML response: